Compost procurement ordinances and report for local government

 Compost procurement reporting

 Every city or county that adopts a CPO must complete an annual report with their previous years’ compost procurement activities.
 We are developing an online system to submit these reports.
-The reporting system should be ready by the end of 2024.
+The reporting system should be available by the end of 2024.
 The first CPO report is due March 31, 2025, and will include compost procurement in 2024.
 Reports are due annually on March 31 for the previous years’ data.

 • Total tons of organic material diverted from landfills and collected: